polterguy/magic-menu/help-files/Magic Menu/02 - Teaching your computer to speak.md

 If you want to go down this road, and create entire applications using the Magic Menu, I would encourage you to combine it with Hypereval though, to store larger snippets of code in - Such that you get at least some sort of separation between _"implementation"_ and _"UI"_.
 I will periodically create menu items myself, to automate some part of Phosphorus Five, which I might choose to release, either for gratis, or for a fee - At which point I will **always** namespace my menu items, by prepending them with `gaia`.

-**Warning**, hence **stay away** from namespacing your menu items with the string `gaia`, since such items might crash with menu items I create and release for your convenience.
+**Warning**, hence **stay away** from namespacing your menu items with the string `gaia`, since such items might crash with menu items I create and release into the public.